 How does it all work?

-If you can not make it please do let Vanessa know as soon as you can firstname.lastname@example.org.
-If it’s really late notice then please call the member of the ministry team leading the service.
+If you can't make your Sunday please do let Vanessa know as soon as you can on firstname.lastname@example.org.
+If you discover you're unable to do it after Vanessa has finished work for the week then please call the member of the ministry team leading the service.

-- Do spend time praying and thinking about what to put in
+- spend time praying and thinking about what to put in

-- On the day please arrive 15 minutes before the service and let the ministry team know you are there.
+- arrive 15 minutes before the service and let the ministry team know you are there

-- Do ask for feedback from the person leading the service, friends and members of the congregation.
-Everyone loves to help
+- ask for feedback from the person leading the service, friends and members of the congregation

 Who/what should we pray for?